xenit-eu/alfred-api-docs/user/user-guide.md

 Minimal requirement is the `fields` array, which takes object containing at least the `field` property.
 Each list element specifies a property on which higlighting needs to be applied.
 When no fields are specified, the call defaults to `cm:content` as field.
-Full documentation can be found on the alfresco documentation page:
+Full documentation can be found on the Alfresco documentation page:

 * [5.2](https://docs.alfresco.com/5.2/concepts/search-api-highlight.html)
 * [6.0](https://docs.alfresco.com/6.0/concepts/search-api-highlight.html)
 * [6.1](https://docs.alfresco.com/6.1/concepts/search-api-highlight.html)